G-Force

 Available on DVD and Blu-ray

-Rated PG for some violence, mild crude and suggestive humor, and language
+Rated PG for thematic elements, scary images, some language, and suggestive humor

 Available on DVD and Blu-ray